Srivasu-U/Interpreter/monkey-v1/Notes/v1-Notes.md

   }
 ```
 - Test methods but always start with a capital letter T and follow the format `func TestXxx(t *testing.T) {...}`.
 This must be done in a file called `something_test.go` where the method under test is `something.go`.
 Both must be in the same package.
+- Imports from other files must always start from the actual directory of the `go.mod`.
+For example, `import "Learning-Go/monkey-v1/token"` is the correct way,
+not `import "monkey=v1/token"` unless the *monkey-v1* directory has a `go.mod`.